acend/kubernetes-basics-training/content/en/docs/09/01/_index.md

 ## Consistent hostnames

-While in normal Deployments a hash based name of the Pods (also represented as the hostname inside the Pod) is generated, StatefulSets create Pods with preconfigured names.
+While in normal Deployments a hash-based name of the Pods (also represented as the hostname inside the Pod) is generated, StatefulSets create Pods with preconfigured names.
 An example of a RabbitMQ cluster with three instances (Pods) could look like this:

 ```